Have you used Google Trends?

 Google Trends Help breaks it down like this:

-In other words, it’s not reflecting the trend in search volume for a search term, but instead the trend in popularity.
+In other words, Google Trends doesn’t just reflect the raw search volume, although a higher search volume is often linked to higher popularity.
 In most cases, a higher search volume in a tool like Google Keyword Planner will also correlate with higher popularity in Google Trends.

-But when you see this expanded in Google Trends, know that it’s a ratio (based on a 1-100 scale) of how that popular that search term was at the given time.
+The final search popularity stats you see in Google Trends are a ratio (based on a 1-100 scale) of how that popular that search term was at a specific time.

 How to Use Google Trends: Keyword Research and Strategy